deck1984-alt/adhdfocus-lab/README.md

 I wanted a Sudoku tool that works instantly in the browser, without forcing people to install an app or go through extra steps.

-The goal is simple: scan, paste, or upload a puzzle and start playing right away.
+The goal is simple: paste, import, or upload a puzzle and start playing right away.

 ## Features